Buy or Sell iBio Inc. (IBIO) Stock Now | Don’t Try to Be a Top Gun

 Is It Worth Investing in iBio Inc. (AMEX :IBIO) Right Now?

+Plus, the 36-month beta value for IBIO is at -5.69.
+Opinions of the stock are interesting as 1 analysts out of 1 who provided ratings for iBio Inc. declared the stock was a “buy,” while 0 rated the stock as “overweight,” 0 rated it as “hold,” and 0 as “sell.”

+The average price from analysts is $2.00, which is $0.54 above the current price.
 IBIO currently public float of 181.50M and currently shorts hold a 7.86% ratio of that float.
-Today, the average trading volume of IBIO was 15.89M shares.
+Today, the average trading volume of IBIO was 13.36M shares.

 IBIO’s Market Performance